jaredwray/fumanchu/README.md

 console.log(fn);
 ```

-If using it with es6 you can access both `helpers` via destructuring:
+If using it with es6 you can access `helpers` via destructuring:

 ```javascript
 import fumanchu from '@jaredwray/fumanchu';